pnp/sp-dev-solutions/solutions/SolutionsLibrary/README.md

-﻿The SolutionsLibrary is an NPM package used by the SharePoint Community web parts.
+﻿The SolutionsLibrary is a small library of re-usable code used by the SharePoint Community web parts.
+Code from the src/solutions folder is xcopy'ed and checked into to the ChangeRequest, ContactManagement, InventorCheckOut, and TimeAway folders respectively.
+Over time, we expect this folder to grow with more shared code, and potentially ultimately, a maintained NPM package.

-It includes the following functions:
+It includes the following functions within SharePointUtility.ts:

 checkCurrentUserIsAbleToManageList - Checks if the current user has permissions to manage lists. checkListExists - Determines if a SharePoint list exists.